infiniflow/ragflow/api/python_api_reference.md

 The name of the chat to retrieve.
 Defaults to `None`.

 ### Returns

-list[Session]
-description: the List contains information about multiple assistant object, with each dictionary containing information about one assistant.

-- Success: A list of `Session` objects.
+- Success: A list of `Session` objects associated with the current chat assistant.
 - Failure: `Exception`.

 ### Examples